camunda-community-hub/bpmn-driven-testing/README.md

 }
 ```

-When a test case is executed, a `ZeebeClient` is used to deploy test case related resources (*.bpmn, *.dmn and/or *.form), create a process instance and interact with the `ZeebeTestEngine` by applying the specified behavior and verifying that the process instance has passed the correct BPMN elements.
+When a test case is executed, the `CamundaClient` is used to deploy test case related resources (*.bpmn, *.dmn and/or *.form), create a process instance and interact with the Zeebe engine by applying the specified behavior and verifying that the process instance has passed the correct BPMN elements.

 ## More screenshots